WABG-TV: Newscasts

-WABG-TV has consistently provided local newscasts and has held the title of the number one ranked station in the Delta region, even after the launch of WXVT.
+WABG-TV has consistently provided local newscasts and has held the title of the number-one-ranked station in the Delta region, even after the launch of WXVT.
 At that time, WABG-DT2, known as "Delta Fox 10", did not produce any local news content, even though there were plans to launch a newscast early in the station's existence.
 With the introduction of WNBD, additional newscasts were added, including an expansion of the weekday morning show to a full two hours, which was broadcast simultaneously on both channels.
-In October 2012, WNBD started airing its newscasts at 6:30 p.m., featuring talent from WABG and covering regional news stories.
-In 2014, WABG began airing its newscasts in high definition, becoming the only station in the market to do so.
+In October 2012, WNBD began airing its newscasts at 6:30 p.m., featuring talent from WABG and covering regional news.
+In 2014, WABG began airing its newscasts in high definition.

-WABG-TV presently broadcasts 14 1/2 hours of locally produced newscasts each week (with 2 1/2 hours each weekday and one hour each on Saturdays and Sundays).
-In addition, channel 6 also simulcasts the news on its Fox subchannel, WNBD-LD, and WXVT-LD.
+WABG-TV presently broadcasts approximately 14 hours and 25 minutes of locally produced newscasts each week (with 2 hours and 25 minutes each weekday and 30 minutes each on Saturdays and Sundays).
+In addition, channel 6 simulcasts select newscasts on WXVT-LD and WNBD-LD, while its Fox subchannel airs separate editions of The Delta News in the morning, at 5:30 p.m., and at 9 p.m. on weekdays.
 In 2019, WABG-TV began producing newscasts for sister station KLAX-TV in Alexandria, Louisiana.